DENSE: Data-Free One-Shot Federated Learning: Experiments

-\paragraph{Impact of the number of clients} Furthermore, we evaluate the performance of these methods on CIFAR10 and SVHN datasets by varying the number of clients $m=\{5,10,20,50, 100\}$.
+Furthermore, we evaluate the performance of these methods on CIFAR10 and SVHN datasets by varying the number of clients $m=\{5,10,20,50, 100\}$.
 According to~\cite{lian2017decentralized}, the server can become a bottleneck when the number of clients is very large, we are also concerned with the model performance when $m$ increases.
 Table~\ref{tb3} shows the results of different methods across different $m$.
 The accuracy of all methods decreases as the number of clients $m$ increases, which is consistent with observations in~\cite{lian2017decentralized,mcmahan2017communicationefficient}.
 Even though the number of clients can affect the performance of one-shot FL, our method still outperforms other baselines.
-The increasing number of clients can pose new challenges for ensemble distillation, which we leave for future investigation.
+The increasing number of clients poses new challenges for ensemble distillation, which we leave for future investigation.